 After you’ve mastered that or if it isn’t working, you can then try to hold your breath on the inhale, but starting with an exhale is often a bit easier.

 Sometimes if our exhale pressure management muscles are weak then holding on the inhale might feel easier, but the bottom line is that you’re aware of where that pressure is going and how you’re managing it!

 If you still find yourself leaking even after you know your diaphragm is coordinating with your pelvic floor and you are not bearing down, here are a few things to take a closer look at:

-Hip Rotation Strength: You need a dynamic system from both the top and bottom.
-The pelvic complex needs the stimulation from the diaphragm, but it also needs the deep hip rotations and adductors as well.
-Having hip pain during squats, check out this article instead.
+Hip Strength: You need a dynamic system from both the top and bottom of the pelvic floor.
+The pelvic complex needs the support from the diaphragm and abdominals, but it also needs the deep hip rotators, adductors and glutes as well.
+If you are having hip pain during squats, check out this article.

-Perfect Your Diaphragm: Utilize a 360 breath, not just a belly breath to really get your diaphragm to turn on your pelvic floor.
+Perfect Your Diaphragm: Utilize a 360 breath and not just a belly breath to really get your diaphragm to turn on your pelvic floor.

 (1) Park H, Han D. The effect of the correlation between the contraction of the pelvic floor muscles and diaphragmatic motion during breathing.
 J Phys Ther Sci.
 2015 Jul;27(7)